sagemath/sage/src/doc/en/developer/github.rst

   - **Priority** labels with prefix ``p:`` such as ``p: trivial / 5``, ``p: minor / 4``, ``p: major / 3``, ``p: critical / 2``, and ``p: blocker / 1``

-  If the issue is not expected to be solved in a near future, you may add ``wishlist item`` label.
+  If the issue is not expected to be solved in the near future, you may add ``wishlist item`` label.